kdoore/CS2335-Gitbook/conversation-scriptable-objects.md

     -  **Define a custom class** (or struct) that has variables for each of the items you'll have associated with each  scriptable object.
 This class must be defined using the `[System.Serializable] `attribute:  See details in full code below.
         - `Class ConversationEntry ` [[See code below]](https://kdoore.gitbooks.io/cs-2335/content/conversation-scriptable-objects.html#class-conversationentry)

--  Create a custom class that inherits from the Scriptable Object class.
+-  Define a custom class that inherits from the Scriptable Object class.
 See details in full code below.

         - `public class ConversationList : ScriptableObject` [[See code below]](https://kdoore.gitbooks.io/cs-2335/content/conversation-scriptable-objects.html#class-conversationlist)